XQ Institute: XQ Yearbook

-The institute also hosted the XQ Yearbook, a digital yearbook for high school students, teachers and others to share their ideas and experiences, with submissions tied to XQ's funding for mental health.
+In 2021, the institute announced the launch of the XQ Yearbook, a digital yearbook of portraits submitted by students designed to engage and unite high schoolers across the country during the COVID-19 pandemic.
+For each submission uploaded, XQ donated to a national coalition of mental health organizations for the youth.
 The organization hosted other challenges over the years including a national contest along with civic engagement group For Freedoms for students to design visual art illustrating their vision for high school for the next generation.